medic/rdt-capture/README.md

 # Overview
-RDTScan is an open-source library for developers who are interested in creating Android apps that support the digital curation and interpretation of [rapid diagnostic tests (RDTs (https://en.wikipedia.org/wiki/Rapid_diagnostic_test))].
+RDTScan is an open-source library for developers who are interested in creating Android apps that support the digital curation and interpretation of [rapid diagnostic tests (RDTs)](https://en.wikipedia.org/wiki/Rapid_diagnostic_test).
 RDTScan provides the following functionality:

 **1. Real-Time Quality Checking During Image Capture** checks image quality using image processing and provides real-time feedback to end-users so they can capture the clearest image possible of their RDT.